bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 ### 1. Pie chart to represent a number of each department’s members

-- pick “Pie chart”.
+- pick "Pie chart".
-- pick “Dimension” to be “department”.
+- pick "Dimension" to be “department”.
-- pick “Metric” to be “id” with CTD (Count Distinct) in order to count unique member’s id.
+- pick "Metric" to be “id” with CTD (Count Distinct) in order to count unique member’s id.
-- pick Interaction: Apply filter to update all charts when click a value of “department”.
+- pick Interaction: Apply filter to update all charts when click a value of "department".

 ![pie chart](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-08-at-21.29.53.png)

 ### 2. Table to show a list of members and salaries

-- pick “Table”
+- pick "Table"
-- pick “Dimension” to be “id”, “name”, “department”
+- pick "Dimension" to be “id”, “name”, “department”
-- pick “Metric” to be “salary” as a sum
+- pick "Metric" to be “salary” as a sum
-- pick “Show summary row”
+- pick "Show summary row"

 ![table](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-08-at-21.42.16.png)

 ### 3. Add make-up

-- update “Theme” to dark (Edge)
+- update "Theme" to dark (Edge)
-- update “Chart style” for their colors and move the Legend (Category labels) on top of the Pie chart
+- update "Chart style" for their colors and move the Legend (Category labels) on top of the Pie chart
-- add “Text box” on top of the charts
+- add "Text box" on top of the charts

 ![decorate](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-08-at-21.58.57.png)